 * Any number of educational, social or structural initiatives that contribute to positive social change, facilitate the establishment of durable peace, and assist in preventing the recurrence of violence by addressing root causes of conflict

-Peacebuilders work in their home countries, though very often they work abroad.
-A typical peacebuilder's life might look like one of these:
+Many peacebuilders work in their home countries, though others very often work across borders and/or cross-culturally.
+A typical peacebuilder's life might look like one of these: *

 Olivia - South america*

 Olivia is a Peruvian social worker.
 Her country has made great advances in poverty alleviation, but in her job she doesn't see much of that progress; she still sees the hardest cases day after day.
 She's tough and competent, but she isn't made of stone, either.
 It's easy to get discouraged and lose focus of the bigger picture.
 Like many of her women peers, Olivia tries her best to juggle her work with raising her young family and taking care of her aging parents.
 She's tired, she gets conflicted with her priorities and doesn't really know where to turn for help and support.
 Olivia is a dedicated peacebuilder who needs help from someone who understands her context and who can help her sort things out for a healthy and sustainable work/life balance.

 Yair is a fledgling Israeli documentary filmmaker who throws himself into inspiring but challenging messages in order to help transform the conflict.
 His vision seems extraordinary to people on the outside but inside his own culture, it feels like trying to push a boulder uphill.
 Even his own family doesn't believe in what he is doing, and he feels terribly alone.
 He doesn't yet realize that there are countless filmmakers just like him fighting for social change all around the world.
 Yair is an ambitious peacebuilder who needs someone to come alongside him, to coach him through his next project and who can also introduce him to a wider network of colleagues from whom he will receive life-long interpersonal support.